First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Conclusions Implications for early BH seeding

 In this work, we are explicitly not making a case for extrapolation of the growth of UHZ1 down to $z = 6-7$.
 We do not claim it is a likely progenitor for the luminous optically detected SDSS quasars.
-We are cautious about this as simulations, the {\sc MASSIVEBLACK} suite in particular, have shown that the most massive BH at $z \sim 10$ does not necessarily remain and grow to be the most massive BH by $z = 6$ \citep{DiMatteo+2017, DiMatteo+2023}.
-We emphasize that the details of the environment play an important role in shaping the accretion and, therefore, growth history of BHs.
-Neither our 1-D hydrodynamical BH growth tracking simulations, whose results informed our model templates, nor large cosmological boxes at present adequately capture gas flows near BHs.
+We are cautious about this as cosmological simulations, the {\sc MASSIVEBLACK} suite in particular, have shown that the most massive BH at $z \sim 10$ does not necessarily remain and grow to be the most massive BH by $z = 6$ \citep{DiMatteo+2017, DiMatteo+2023}.
+We emphasize that the details of the larger scale environment play an important role in shaping the accretion and, therefore, the growth history of BHs.
+Neither our 1-D hydrodynamical BH growth tracking simulations, whose results informed our model templates, nor large cosmological boxes at present adequately capture gas flows in the larger environment of BHs.
 Conversely, in our current analysis, we are agnostic to the Eddington ratio distributions inferred at lower redshifts for observed X-ray AGN.

-We also refrain from making any number density estimates for OBGs relying on the detection of a single source as models and simulations \cite{Wise+2019,Regan+2020,Whalen+2020} indicate that DCBHs are rare and hence expected to account only for a small fraction of the most luminous quasars detected at $z \sim 6-7$.
-Estimates of the predicted abundance of light and heavy seeds are currently highly uncertain.
-Lack of information on the occupation fraction of BH seeds and an incomplete census of X-rays from early accretors due to obscured accretion preclude calculations.
-However, a rough back-of-the-envelope estimate given the currently observed \textit{JWST} fields (UNCOVER, GLASS, \& CEERS surveys) and the detection of UHZ1 as the single OBG candidate suggests agreement with the expected number densities at $z \sim 10$ from just the number density of DCBH sites estimated in Natarajan et al. (2017) from simulations of $\sim 10^{-6} - 10^{-7}$ per Mpc$^{-3}$.
+We also refrain from making any number density estimates for OBGs relying on the detection of a single source as models and simulations \cite{Wise+2019,Regan+2020,Whalen+2020} indicate that DCBHs are rare and may be expected to account only for a small fraction of the most luminous quasars detected at $z \sim 6-7$.
+Estimates of the predicted relative abundance of light and heavy seeds are currently highly uncertain.
+Lack of information on the occupation fraction of BH seeds and an incomplete census of X-rays from early accretors due to obscured accretion preclude detailed calculations at present.
+However, a rough back-of-the-envelope estimate given the currently observed \textit{JWST} fields (UNCOVER, GLASS, \& CEERS surveys) and the detection of UHZ1 as the single OBG candidate suggests agreement with the expected number densities at $z \sim 10$ from just the number density of DCBH sites estimated in \citep{Natarajan+2017} from simulations of $\sim 10^{-6} - 10^{-7}$ per Mpc$^{-3}$.

 For accreting high-redshift BHs detected only by \textit{JWST} so far that are not necessarily OBGs and remain undetected in the deepest X-ray data in hand, one theoretical number density estimate has been attempted using semi-analytic models that we caution are also unable to capture the properties of the environment. \cite{Trinca+2023} discuss the expected number density of $z > 10$ AGN in \textit{JWST} fields with footprints and depths similar to that of UNCOVER/GLASS surveys that probe the Abell 2744 field and arrive at the following estimate for expectations: for CEERS-like survey $\sim$ 8 to 21 AGN at $7 \leq z \leq 10$; JADES-Deep about 12 to 63 AGNs with $7 \leq z \leq 10$ and 5 to 32 AGN at $z \geq 10$.
 As we note in this work, only a small fraction of these high redshift AGN will be OBGs and be detected in X-rays as well.